zhouyl/flowblade/docs/components/navigation/speed-dial-item.md

 # SpeedDialItem

 SpeedDialItem component for displaying individual action items within a SpeedDial.
 Each item is a quick action button.
+Perfect for quick actions and floating action buttons.

 ## Basic Usage